 4. Heather Elliott (MSc, in progress) Unsettling the Table: Decolonization within and through the Food Movement.

 5. Véronique Bussières (PhD, in progress)Stewards of our land: a critical analysis of indigenous stewardship in contemporary environmental governance institutions in Canada.

 6. Salman Banisadr (MSc, in progress) Graduate Thesis Research as a Lens on the Discipline of Geography’s Engagement of Indigenous Communities in Canada.

 7. Jessica Hewitt (MSc, in progress) Remapping land with Kwantlen First Nation: strategies for enhancing their control and participation in Regional Park planning and management in British Columbia.

-8. Chloe Boone (MSc, in progress) Relationships, Language, and the Land: Cree language revitalisation in Wemindji Cree First Nation.
+8. Chloe Boone (MSc, completed 2019) Relationships, Language, and the Land: Cree language revitalisation in Wemindji Cree First Nation.